Join the Global Breast Cancer Movement

 Fine Needle Aspiration (FNA, Fine Needle Biopsy)

-Biopsy procedure that uses a thin, hollow needle to remove a sample of cells from the abnormal area of the breast.
+A biopsy procedure that uses a thin, hollow needle to remove a sample of cells from the abnormal area of the breast.

-First-degree Relative (Immediate Family Member)
+First-Degree Relative (Immediate Family Member)

 A person’s mother, father, sister, brother or child.

-First-line Therapy
+First-Line Therapy

-The initial (first) therapy used in a person’s cancer treatment
+The initial (first) therapy used in a person’s cancer treatment.

 Flow Cytometry